Dickinson-COMP-491-492/website/docs/assignments/Readings/RD04-Culture-Communication.md

 4. You have all been involved in discussions in the past and engaging in discussion with your team and your Open Source Community will be an important part of your project experience.
    - What techniques have you seen that have made class/group/team discussions more open, welcoming and effective for everyone?
    - What factors will make you personally more or less likely to engage in discussions with your team?
 With your Open Source Community?
-   - What be done to mitigate factors that prevent you or others from engaging with discussions within your team?
+   - What cam be done to mitigate factors that prevent you or others from engaging with discussions within your team?
 With your Open Source Community?
 5. Prepare at least one question of your own related to the readings that you would like to raise for class discussion.
 This may be a question:
    - seeking factual clarification of something in the readings.
    - that you would like to hear your classmates thoughts and opinions on.